 So lets recap: Will tactile learning toys get your kid into Harvard?

-There is no research evidence that tactile toys are better than simply interacting with the environment nor is there any evidence of a long term benefit into adulthood for children who play with tactile toys.
+There is no research evidence that tactile toys are better than simply interacting with the environment nor is there any evidence of a long term benefit into adulthood for children who play with tactile toys or any toy labeled educational for that matter.
 However, in these early formative years, the name of the game is promoting physical and cognitive development.
 One toy isn't the solution, but finding a fun music toy that promotes this development without annoying the life out of parents is a win for everybody.